 In Originals, one of his many influential books, Adam Grant notes that teams evaluating their strategies at the midpoint are 80 percent more effective than those who only have a conversation about strategy at the start of a major project.
-He makes his point, in part, by discussing the role of halftime in sports—that mid-game moment of reassessment when coaches seize the opportunity to intervene if their teams are struggling, or to emphasize important dynamics to plan for in the time that remains.
+He makes his case, in part, by discussing the role of halftime in sports—that mid-game moment of reassessment when coaches seize the opportunity to intervene if their teams are struggling, or to emphasize important dynamics to plan for in the time that remains.
 Halftime is also when players are most receptive to a new approach.

 Many marketing teams are drawn to extensive upfront planning, meticulously crafting annual or even quarterly strategies with confidence.
 But this front-loaded approach can breed rigidity in the face of market changes.
 It can dampen how responsive you are to customer feedback, including Google reviews.
 Additionally, it may cause your team to miss emerging opportunities.